 - You see the first one - you do not have tolerance for pests

-If you find you are dealing with ants on a frequent basis, consider Batzner Pest Control’s BAN program.
+If you find you are dealing with ants on a frequent basis, consider Batzner Pest Control’s pestfree365 program.
 Focusing on immediate elimination and ongoing prevention, ants are one of the numerous pests covered on an ongoing basis.